 Consultation

-A range of training providers have been selected to participate in this research project.
+A range of training providers have been invited to participate in this research project.
 They represent public and private RTOs, of various sizes, across a variety of geographic locations, with a variety of student cohorts and degrees of specialisation.

 However, all RTOs are welcome to provide feedback at any time throughout the project.
 We encourage you to register for project updates through our newsletter using the subscription button above.
 Alternatively, get in touch with the Project Manager, Ngaire Stratton, at [email protected] or by calling 03 9321 3526.